ackerleytng/blog/_posts/2017-02-12-remapping-caps-lock-to-ctrl.md

 Usually, remapping keys using `setxkbmap` doesn't work very well with VMware Workstation.
 On MacOS, remapping Caps Lock to Control works even in the VMs!
 Pressing Caps Lock while controlling VMs sends a Ctrl keypress to the VM.
 In Linux, I've previously tried remapping using `setxkbmap` on Linux Mint, and that doesn't work with VMs.

-I've tried this on Ubuntu GNOME 16.04.2, and this has not been tested with VMware VMs, but the remapping works both in X and on the console.
+I've tried this on Ubuntu GNOME 16.04.2, and this remapping not only works in X and on the console, but also within VMs (if you press Caps Lock while the VM is in focus, the VM gets Ctrl).

 All of this was done on a console (not a terminal in GNOME) because X also captures the keystrokes and works with it another way.